-Our research investigates species interactions (microbe-microbe, microbe-plant, microbe-insect) that impact the sustainability and productivity of cropping systems.
+Our research investigates species interactions that impact the sustainability and productivity of cropping systems.
 Some of our current study systems include:

 Fusarium head blight of small grains

-Most of our research projects connect to fusarium head blight, an economically damaging plant disease that is associated with accumulation of hazardous mycotoxins in grain.
-We are particularly interested in achieving an ecological understanding of the fusarium head blight pathogen and its interactions with cereal crops and with other microbes.
+Fusarium head blight is an economically damaging plant disease that is associated with accumulation of hazardous mycotoxins in grain.
+We are aiming for an ecological understanding of the fusarium head blight pathogen and its interactions with cereal crops and with other microbes.

 Fusarium head blight on barley